Xilinx/Vitis-AI/models/AI-Model-Zoo/README.md

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput and latency for each model on the `Versal VCK190` board running at 1333Mhz:
+The following table lists the performance number including end-to-end throughput and latency for each model on the `Versal VCK190` board with 96 AIEs running at 1333Mhz:

 | No\. | Model                      | Name                                          | Frequency(MHz) | E2E throughput \-fps\(Multi Thread) |